rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 -   When receiving packets addressed to an unknown host, performs flooding.

+### Switching Hub by OpenFlow

+OpenFlow switches can perform the following by receiving instructions from OpenFlow controllers such as Ryu.

 #### 2.1.1 Our job is to execute the Ryu application and verify the output

 1. We shall create a Mininet network with one switch and three hosts connected to it.
 We shall assign MAC addresses to the hosts automatically, use Open vSwitch for the switch, connects to a remote SDN controller, and try to open a terminal interface for each node.
 To do so, execute the following command in the *right termianl* or equivalently *second terminal*.